How Our Animals are Made

 Product Machining

-Once a hide has been marked out, the patterns are cut out and passed to our highly experienced machinists for sewing.
+Once a hide has been marked out, the patterns are cut out and passed to our experienced machinists for sewing.
 The animals are “left open” along the backbone; this is where we insert the metal and wooden frame which gives the product structure and strength.

 Product Assembly

 Assembly is the longest process in the production cycle and requires extensive in house training.
 It is physically demanding and requires an eye for detail along with patience and perseverance.
-The leather does not always behave in the way we would like it to and experience is needed to understand how to work it.

 The animal is finished off by hand stitching along the “backbone” starting from the head end and finishing under the tail.
 You will see from close inspection that the stitching along the backbone is more open than other seams and this is due to the hand stitching process.